jeringeogy/starter-hugo-academic/content/publication/Photonics_2023/index.md

 publication: Photonics 2023
 publication_short: Photonics 2023, Bengaluru.
 abstract: |-
-  We present the generation of a sidelobe suppressed Bessel beam using a holographic technique.
+  The paper presents a new method for the generation of Bessel beam using a holographic technique.
 In our approach, we used the interference pattern of a superposed Bessel beam (SBB) with a tilted plane wave as our hologram.
 The SBB is generated